cit-jmu/workshop/README.md

    $ rbenv install 2.1.3
    ~~~

-   If you already had `rbenv` installed, then you may need to rehash
+   If you already had `rbenv` installed, then you will need to rehash after installing a new ruby version

    ~~~ sh
    $ rbenv rehash